 - Automatic buttonholer

 The automatic buttonholer is a feature that automatically creates buttonholes in fabric.
 It is a great time saver for sewers who need to create multiple buttonholes in a garment.
-The machine can be set to create different sizes and shapes of buttonholes, so it can be used for various projects.
+The machine can create different sizes and shapes of buttonholes, so it can be used for various projects.
 This is ideal for sewists interested in making clothes.

 - Needle threader

 A needle threader is a small tool that helps you thread a needle easily.
 It consists of a thin wire with a hook on one end.
-To use it, you simply insert the wire through the eye of the needle and then hook it onto the thread.
+To use it, you insert the wire through the eye of the needle and then hook it onto the thread.
 The hook pulls the thread through the eye of the needle so that you can start sewing.

 - Needle threader